 The nitty-gritty details

-The most significant difference between the new iPhone SE and the iPhone XR is mostly going to come down to the difference in the form factor.
+We know that when you're comparing different iPhone models, you want to ensure you get the best iPhone you can.
+If you're looking for a new iPhone with a limited budget, you'll be very interested in what the iPhone SE (2020) vs. iPhone XR has to offer you.
+The most significant difference between the new iPhone SE (2020) and the iPhone XR is mostly going to come down to the difference in the form factor.
 The TrueDepth camera and the bigger iPhone XR design just allow a few more features that the iPhone SE will have.

 |iPhone SE (2020)||iPhone XR|

 |Screen||4.7-inch Retina HD display||6.1-inch Liquid Retina HD display|